 \subsection{Computer Vision}

-\paragraph{Datasets.} We investigate the model performance on the STL10 dataset~\citep{coates2011analysis}, FGVC Aircraft~\citep{maji2013fine}, the Street View House Numbers (SVHN) dataset~\citep{netzer2011reading}, and Oxford 102 Flowers~\citep{nilsback2008automated}.
-All datasets are used for classification tasks.
+\paragraph{Datasets.} We investigate the model performance on the four image datasets: STL10~\citep{coates2011analysis}, FGVC Aircraft~\citep{maji2013fine}, Street View House Numbers (SVHN)~\citep{netzer2011reading}, and Oxford 102 Flowers~\citep{nilsback2008automated}.
+All four datasets are for classification tasks.
 We follow the train/test split provided in the papers introducing the datasets.
 We report top-1 and top-5 accuracy for all datasets.

 \paragraph{Vision transformers (ViT) and MAE.} We choose Vision Transformer (ViT)~\citep{dosovitskiy2020image} as our feature extractor for all datasets.
 To pretrain the ViT, we adopt the MAE training scheme~\citep{he2022masked}.
 We follow MAE and use a 75\% masking ratio on input image.
-During the downstream tasks, we use the embeddings of the \CLS symbol to predict the class labels.
+During the downstream tasks, we use the embeddings of the \CLS token to predict the class labels.

 \paragraph{Experiment setup.} We follow the setup in \citet{he2022masked} to pretrain and evaluate the ViT.
 For pertaining, we train the ViT for 4000 epochs.
 For linear probing, we freeze the encoder's weight and train the last layer on the specific datasets for 2000 epochs.
 We use a batch size of 512 for pretraining and a batch size of 128 for linear probing.